 Upokorehe get 'hands on' with mangroves

-Upokorehe spokesperson Maui Manuel said: "The work was challenging in the heat and soft mud, so our team worked very hard for several hours, and then had a great social time and barbeque."
+Upokorehe spokesperson Maui Manuel said: "The work can be challenging in the heat and soft mud, so our team would very hard for several hours, and then have a great social time and barbeque."

 Upokorehe is the only group in the Ohiwa Harbour to have a resource consent (a permit from the Regional Council) to remove mangroves.
 Through the recent 'hands on' experience, the group is now expert in how best to do this work.
 An important feature of the mangrove removal project is recognition of the value of mangrove habitat (particularly for the rare banded rail bird), so not all mangroves can be removed.
 Instead, there are defined areas where removal is desirable.
 The muddy mangrove habitat is generally less rich in desirable bird and shellfish species than the sandy substrate areas of the Harbour.

-The hope is that removing mangroves will help fine mud particles flush out of the Harbour, leaving coarser material.
+Mangrove removal will help fine mud particles flush out of the Harbour, leaving coarser material.
 This provides a better home for the native worms and invertebrates that wading birds and fish live on, and for pipi and cockles.
-Photo points are also being established at each removal site, with photos are taken before and after each working bee to record visual changes over time.
+Photo points were established at each removal site.
+These photos, taken before and after each working bee, provide a visual record of changes over time.

-The project is an example of iwi demonstrating their kaitiakitanga of the Harbour by leading with action for the benefit of the Harbour.
+The project is an example of iwi exercising their kaitiakitanga of the Harbour by leading action that benefits the Harbour.

 Removing mangroves outside the conditions of the resource consent is not allowed.
 However, if you are keen to help out with this work, please contact Tim Senior at the Bay of Plenty Regional Council at 0800 884 881, ext 6010.